palden518/DBS101.github.io/_posts/2024-02-11-SetupPersonalWebsite.md

 - #### Change your profile name to your name!
 It should not show up as chirpy

-- #### Use correct file naming conventions, your post should not say MyfirstPost like my demo, it should be your modulecode_FlippedClass{no.}
+- #### Use correct file naming conventions, your post should not say MyfirstPost like my demo, it should be your modulecode_Unit{no.}

 - #### Try customizing your website, read the instructions on chirpy website:
 [chirpy website guide](https://chirpy.cotes.page/)